MinhTranTuan3112/TTM-Music/README.md

 ![Screenshot 2023-06-15 155621](https://github.com/dunghuynh-teaching/prj301-se1726-09/assets/133552281/0a9958e9-f5a8-44d1-a3f6-40585d03cf5d)

 - This is the website home page.
-The home pages have 5 sections:
+The home page has 5 sections:

 **1. Category section:**